travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 These are the places we did and did not need a car

-London - Underground & Buses were fine
+* London - Underground & Buses were fine

-Scotland - We rented a car as we were driving around the Highlands
+* Scotland - We rented a car as we were driving around the Highlands

-Italy - Trains were great, did not need a car at all.
-Also used the Viator Tours and did a lot of walking
+* Italy - Trains were great, did not need a car at all.
+We did a lot of walking

-Ireland - We rented a car because we drove around the island.
+* Ireland - We rented a car because we drove around the island.

-Caribbean Islands - You only need a car if you plan to travel around the Island.
-If you are spending most of your time at an All Inclusive Resort then its not needed.
+* Caribbean Islands - Only need a car if you plan to travel around the Island.

-China - Hard to tell, we did this as part of a Tour.
+* China - Hard to tell, we did this as part of a Tour.

 **_<car rental links>_**